5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

       :Else
 ~~~

-Now we change `Initial`: in case the application is running as a service we let `Initial` create an instance of `WindowsEventLog` and return it as part of the result.
+Now we change `Initial`: if the application is running as a service we let `Initial` create an instance of `WindowsEventLog` and return it as part of the result.

 ~~~
 leanpub-start-insert